-Grasshoppers, the ground dwelling insects are the real threats to your crops.
-They belong to suborder Caelifera which are the plant eaters and considered as serious pests of cereals, vegetables and pasture, especially when they swarm in their millions as locusts and destroy crops over wide areas.
+Grasshoppers, the ground-dwelling insects are the real threats to your crops.
+They belong to suborder Caelifera which are the plant eaters and considered as serious pests of cereals, vegetables, and pasture, especially when they swarm in their millions as locusts and destroy crops over wide areas.

-Grasshoppers have brilliant skill of protection i.e. through Camouflage they protect themselves from predators.
+Grasshoppers have a brilliant skill of protection i.e. through Camouflage they protect themselves from predators.
 This leads to significant increase in population which also depends upon the weather.
 When the populations are large many locusts and swarming grasshoppers emigrate from their habitat.

 Central Australian quandong harvest significantly down due to grasshopper influx